 Asana also offers much-needed training for your marketing department.
 Since it takes a learning curve for new users to catch on, the videos, webinars, live online and, in-person training may be of help.

-Like Wrike, Trello doesn’t offer the in-person training Welcome offers.
+Like Wrike, Trello doesn’t offer the in-person training Content Marketing Platform offers.
 Moreover, communication with this software may not be all that satisfactory.

 Workfront also offers a variety of training options for your marketing team to sharpen their skills.
 Given their interface, your marketing team will likely need that training.
 These include documentation, videos, and live online training.